Rufxz/GiveGrub/README.md

 ## Features

 - User Registration and Profile Setup
-- Donation Listing and Matching
+- Donation Listing and Receive Requests
-- Pickup and Delivery Management
 - User Feedback and Ratings
+- Food Map to view the current Listings
+- History to check your listings

 ### Installation